Cosmetology License Transfer or Reciprocity by State

 Michigan

-Michigan grants cosmetology license reciprocity or transfer if the training and testing requirements in your home state are substantially equal to Michigan's.
-If they are not similar or greater, you may be required to take additional training hours or to take the Michigan written and practical board exams.
-Work experience can help you make up the difference if your home state’s training requirements are less than those of Michigan.
-In Michigan, 6 months of work experience is worth 100 hours of training.
-The cost to transfer your cosmetology license to MI is $39.
+Michigan grants cosmetology license reciprocity or transfer if your home state's training and testing requirements are equal to Michigan's.
+If they aren't similar or greater, you may be required to take additional training hours, or the Michigan written and practical board exams.
+However, work experience can help you make up the difference if your home state's training requirements are less than those of Michigan.
+In Michigan, six months of work experience is worth 100 hours of training.
+The cost to transfer your cosmetology license to Michigan is $63.

 Minnesota

-If you are currently licensed in your home state, you must show verification of your licensure from your home state, your high school diploma, completion of exams and an application for reciprocity with a $195 application fee.
+If you're currently licensed, you must show verification of licensure from your home state, your high school diploma, completion of exams, and an application for reciprocity with a $195 application fee.
 Your verification letter is good for up to 90 days.

-If you are short on hours to meet Minnesota's minimum requirements, you may make up the difference by taking additional training hours either in Minnesota or your home state.
-You can also make up the difference with proof of at least three hours of work experience in your home state.
-To qualify for license transfer, you must have at least 1550 cosmetology training hours, 600 esthetician training hours, or 350 nail technician training hours.
+However, if you're short on hours to meet Minnesota's minimum requirements, you may make up the difference by taking additional training hours in Minnesota or your home state.
+You can also make up the difference with proof of at least three years of work experience.
+To qualify for license transfer, you must have at least 1,550 cosmetology training hours, 600 esthetician training hours, or 350 nail technician training hours.

 Mississippi